Competitive Erosion is Conformally Invariant: Interface dynamics

 \subsection{Comparison with IDLA}

 Internal diffusion limited aggregation (IDLA) is a fundamental model of a random interface moving in a \emph{monotone} (outward) fashion.
-IDLA involves only one species with an ever-growing territory

-where $X_t$ is the first site in $I(t)^c$ visited by a simple random walk whose starting point has distribution $\mu_1$.
-Competitive erosion can be viewed as a symmetrized version of IDLA: whereas $I(t)$ and $I(t)^c$ play asymmetric roles, $S(t)$ and $S(t)^c$ play symmetric roles in \eqref{dynamics}.
+IDLA on a graph involves only one species with an ever-growing territory $I(t)$ where $ I(t+1)\setminus I(t)$ is the first site outside $I(t),$ visited by a simple random walk whose starting point has a certain specified distribution.
+Competitive erosion can be viewed as a symmetrized version of IDLA: whereas $I(t)$ and its complement play asymmetric roles, ${\rm{CE}}(t)$ and its complement play symmetric roles in \eqref{dynamics}.

 IDLA on a finite graph is only defined up to the finite time $t$ when $I(t)$ is the entire vertex set.
-For this reason, the IDLA is usually studied on an infinite graph and the theorems about IDLA are limit theorems: asymptotic shape \cite{lbg}, order of the fluctuations \cite{ag,ag2,jls}, and distributional limit of the fluctuations \cite{gff}.
+For this reason, IDLA is usually studied on an infinite graph and the theorems about IDLA are limit theorems: asymptotic shape \cite{lbg}, order of the fluctuations \cite{ag,ag2,jls}, and distributional limit of the fluctuations \cite{gff}.
+Scaling limit of IDLA with multiple sources was proved in \cite{levinescaling}.
 In contrast, competitive erosion on a finite graph is defined for all times, so it is natural to ask about its stationary distribution.
-To appreciate the difference in character between IDLA and competitive erosion, note that the stationary distribution of the latter assigns tiny but positive probability to configurations that look very different to the final figure in Fig. \ref{formation23}.
-Thus competitive erosion will occasionally form these exceptional configurations.
+To appreciate the difference in character between IDLA and competitive erosion, note that the stationary distribution of the latter assigns tiny but positive probability to configurations that look very different to the final figure in Figure \ref{formation23}; thus competitive erosion will occasionally form these exceptional configurations.
+We end this discussion by mentioning that in this article, we will crucially use estimates for IDLA on the graph $\U_n$ in the proof of Theorem \ref{mainresult}.